Firesphere/silverstripe-social/README.md

 		 * This is related to another module of mine.
 		 * Check it at my repos: Silverstripe-Social.
 		 * It auto-tweets your new Newsitem.
 If the TwitterController exists ofcourse.
-		 */
+		 * You can do a lot of different configs here, but I strongly suggest to include the "Tweeted" boolean in your $db declaration.
-		if($this->Live && !$this->Tweeted && $siteConfig->TweetOnPost){
+		 * Otherwise, you might tweet everytime you change something, which can get quite annoying ;) */ if($this->Live && !$this->Tweeted && $siteConfig->TweetOnPost){
 			if(class_exists('TwitterController')){